felixlopz/hubrise-test-task/content/apps/uber-eats/en/configuration.md

 ### Payments

 **Payment ref code** is the ref code associated with Uber Eats payments in your EPOS.
 Without such reference, your EPOS will not know how to correctly identify and process Uber Eats payments.
-Refer to your connected EPOS documentation on the HubRise website to know how to handle Uber Eats payments in your EPOS.
+Refer to your EPOS documentation on the HubRise website to know how to handle Uber Eats payments in your EPOS.

 ### Order Statuses

 Select from the dropdown menu the HubRise status which should make the order accepted in Uber Eats.
-Refer to your connected EPOS documentation on the HubRise website for your EPOS requirements.
+Refer to your EPOS documentation on the HubRise website for your EPOS requirements.

 ## Catalog